Aspire (political party)

-Aspire is a political party in the London Borough of Tower Hamlets, England, formed by Lutfur Rahman and councillors elected as members of his Tower Hamlets First party.
+Aspire is a British local political party in the London Borough of Tower Hamlets, England, formed by Lutfur Rahman and councillors elected as members of his Tower Hamlets First party.
 After Tower Hamlets First was removed from the register of political parties following voting fraud and malpractice, its councillors formed the Tower Hamlets Independent Group (THIG).
 After some defections, the remaining Tower Hamlets Independent Group councillors registered formally as a political party in 2018.
 Most of its elected members were former Labour Party members, with a few exceptions.

 It was the largest political opposition on Tower Hamlets Council before the 2018 May elections and then gained majority control of the council in the 2022 election, winning 24 of the council's 45 seats.
 Rahman was also re-elected mayor in those elections.

 Background

 Tower Hamlets First was established by Lutfur Rahman on 18 September 2013.
 Formerly the Labour leader of Tower Hamlets council, Rahman had been elected as Mayor in 2010.
 The party stood candidates in the 2014 Tower Hamlets Council election, where it won 18 out of 45 seats, becoming the second-largest party on Tower Hamlets Council and the fifth-largest political party out of all London borough councils.
 The party was suspended in 23 April 2015, after an election court report that found Rahman "personally guilty of 'corrupt or illegal practices' or both" with the party labelled as a "one-man band".
 The party was removed from the list of political parties maintained by the Electoral Commission on 29 April 2015.

 Following the dissolution of Tower Hamlets First, the majority of former party members established the Tower Hamlets Independent Group (THIG) to co-ordinate activity on the council.
 Six members subsequently left the Tower Hamlets Independent Group to form the competing People's Alliance group.
 The remaining THIG councillors then became Aspire.

 Although then barred from running for elected office himself, Rahman was behind the party.
 Aspire was his second attempt at a new party after an application under the name 'Tower Hamlets Together' was rejected.